 If you own a business, the lien is attached to all business property, including accounts receivable.

-You will be responsible for the lien and the associated tax debt even if you file for bankruptcy.
+You will be responsible for the lien and the associated back taxes even if you file for bankruptcy.

 The lien does not necessarily result in a levy if you enter an installment agreement or make other arrangements with the IRS.
-Once the levy process begins, however, your property can be seized to satisfy your tax debt.
+Once the levy process begins, however, your property can be seized to satisfy your back taxes.

-The only foolproof way to get rid of a tax lien is to pay your federal tax debt in full.
+The only foolproof way to get rid of a tax lien is to pay your federal back taxes in full.
 Once this step has been taken, the lien will be released within 30 days.
 However, you may qualify for other options that would remove the lien.
 These include:

 Discharge of property.
 Under this arrangement, it is in the best interest of the IRS to remove the lien.
-For example, if selling or refinancing your home would allow you to repay the tax debt, the lien can be removed so that you are able to do so.
-The IRS would then be entitled to the proceeds up to the amount of your debt.
+For example, if selling or refinancing your home would allow you to repay the back taxes, the lien can be removed so that you are able to do so.
+The IRS would then be entitled to the proceeds up to the amount of your back taxes.
 You can apply for discharge of property by following the instructions in IRS Publication 783, Instructions on How to Apply for Certificate of Discharge From Federal Tax Lien.